 A handful at a time, I gently put the breaded onions into the oil, still on medium/high heat.
 At first, it sizzled quite dramatically, but quickly settled down and fried more gently for the next few minutes.

 After a few minutes I turned the onions over, and continued to fry a while longer.
 The cooking time will vary depending on how hot the oil is.
+I have found that it’s easier to get them crispy all the way through if the heat is medium or a little lower, just not too high, so that it takes a little bit longer to cook them.
+If they cook too fast, the onion inside might not be crisp all the way through.

 When they were nicely golden brown, I used a slotted spoon to remove the onions from the pot onto a cookie sheet lined with paper towel, to drain and cool.
 Just be aware that they brown quite quickly toward the end of the cooking time, so pay attention so they don’t end up too dark.